Jessica Zibung – Co-project Manager & Managing Editor

 Helen MacLeod – Grants Team & Editing Team

 Helen grew up in Perth, lived in the southwest, worked and travelled through Europe, came home and fell in love, had babies, moved to Victoria, owned a café in Castlemaine and a café in Brunswick and . . . the whole time she’s been writing and creating.
 Helen is currently in her second year of study in the Associate Degree aims in life are to gain the skills necessary to earn money from writing and editing, to be part of creating beautiful publications and to extract a novel from all the journals full of writing she’s been lugging around for years.
 She is very excited about helping to create the Visible Ink anthology for 2015.

 Emily, 22, is an emerging writer working on her first manuscript.
 Before moving to Melbourne she worked as an editor for the online edition of Vietnam’s national newspaper.
 In 2014 her work was long listed for the Joanne Burns Award and published by Spineless Wonders.
 Recently she received the Melbourne Young Writers Award in both her category and age bracket.
 Emily currently studies the Associate Degree in Professional Writing and Editing at RMIT.

-Nikki studies professional writing and editing at RMIT University, with the endeavour to publish a book of short stories and dabble in editing.
-Her passion lies within everything creative, from website design, to magazine layout, music and photography.
-Her goals are to give her best for Visible Ink, move her way up into the freelance writing world, writing for numerous magazines and/or websites, and photograph live bands.
-Between studies and her work with Visible ink, she slowly works on her novella, a book of short stories, as well as content for Youth Central.
+Nikki’s passion lies within everything creative, from music and photography, to art direction and magazine layout.
+Her career goals are to incorporate her writing and art, move her way up into the freelance writing world, photograph live bands and continue to defy her chronic health issues.
+Between her university studies and her work with Visible ink, she slowly works on a novella, a book of short stories, as well as content for Youth Central.

 Emily Anderson – Editing Team & Grants Team